fmlharrison/CV/README.md

 I gained valuable problem solving and analytical skills while doing my degree in Forensic Science.
 I found that the modules that relied heavily on physical science, mathematics and analytics, were the ones I excelled at and enjoyed the most.

-During my time as a trader, I was dealing with clients from all over the world and negotiating high value deals each week.
-I was in charge of reviewing all the components of a deal, in charge of it every step of the way - from garden to cup, pricing each step, often overcoming problems that would crop up during the lifetime of the contract and ensuring that the product arrived to the client on time and in perfect condition.
+During my time as a tea trader, I was dealing with clients from all over the world and negotiating high value deals each week.
+I reviewed all the components of a deal and was in charge of it every step of the way - from garden to cup, pricing each step, often overcoming problems that would crop up during the lifetime of the contract and ensuring that the product arrived with the client on time and in perfect condition.

 ### Fast and Active Learner

 Learning something new has always excited me and I enjoy the benefits of learning a new skill.
 I actively try to include learning in all aspects of my life.
 I love languages and spending time abroad has given me the opportunity to learn Italian and Japanese.

-As a developer, I strongly believe you are a Knowledge Worker and continuos learning is one of the most rewarding thing about coding.
-Ruby is the main language focus of the course but we were tasked with learning Javascript in one week and building a single page app using JS, JQuery and AJAX.
-I am currently teaching myself Java in order to start developing Android apps.
-All the high level skills I have learnt at Makers made this relatively simple and exciting and pushes me to learn more an more languages.
+As a developer, I strongly believe you are a Knowledge Worker and continuous learning is one of the most rewarding things about coding.
+Ruby is the main language focus of the course but we were tasked with learning Javascript in one week and building a single page app using JS, JQuery with AJAX.
+I am currently teaching myself Swift 3 in order to start developing iOS apps.
+All the high level skills I have learnt at Makers makes this relatively simple and exciting and pushes me to learn more an more languages.

 ## Projects